API Structure#

 • Application Protocol APIs provide implementations of application layer protocols.

-• HTTP APIs provide HyperText Transfer Protocol (HTTP) client features such as sending GET or POST requests to an HTTP server.
+• HTTP APIs provide HyperText Transfer Protocol (HTTP) client and server features such as sending or receiving GET or POST requests to an HTTP server or client.

 • MQTT APIs provide Message Queue Telemetry Transport (MQTT) protocol client features such as subscribing or publishing to topics on an MQTT broker.

-• The Status Codes section provides the list of status codes returned by APIs.
+• The Status Codes section provides the list of success or error status codes returned by APIs.